 "We couldn't go into the hearing and children were kept in care.
 Our solicitor said he had never heard of people applying to being party to the proceedings being turned down.
 We said that the barrister asked us if we were rich and he said that it's nothing to do with whether you are rich or not.
 Anyway, at the next court hearing we was allowed to be party to the proceedings."
 The independent social worker gave us a glowing report but social services kicked it out.
 I think it was because of our age.

-The head teacher said to me that our three children are always smiling whe Eventually the judge recommended that the grandparents apply for a special guardianship order, and ordered the local authority to pay for them to be assessed by an independent social worker.
+Eventually the judge recommended that the grandparents apply for a special guardianship order, and ordered the local authority to pay for them to be assessed by an independent social worker.
 Brian explains: